1-factor and cycle covers of cubic graphs: Introduction

 If $\mu_3(G) = 0$, then $G$ is 3-edge-colorable.
-Cubic graphs with chromatic index 4 are subject of many papers since these graphs are potential counterexamples to many hard conjectures, see e.g.~\cite{Gunnar_2011_paper}.
+Cubic graphs with chromatic index 4 are the subject of many papers, since these graphs are potential counterexamples to many hard conjectures, see e.g.~\cite{Gunnar_2011_paper}.
 Cyclically 4-edge-connected cubic graphs with chromatic index 4 and girth at least 5 are also called {\em snarks}.

 If $\mu_5(G)=0$, then the edges of $G$ can be covered by five 1-factors.
-This is conjectured to be true for all bridgeless cubic graphs by Berge.
-In \cite{Mazzuoccolo_2011} it is shown that Berge's conjecture is equivalent to the celebrated Fulkerson conjecture, which states that every bridgeless cubic graph has six 1-factors such that every edge is contained in precisely two of them.
-We say that $G$ has a Fulkerson coloring if $\mu_5(G) = 0$.
+This is conjectured to be true for all bridgeless cubic graphs by Berge (unpublished, see e.g.~\cite{{Fouquet_09}, {Mazzuoccolo_2011}}).